dancer1325/spring-security/docs/examples/first/README.md

     * `SecurityContextHolderFilter`
       * TODO: Why is it passed, although I have NOT specified ?
         * Attempt1: Set a break point | `SecurityContextHolderFilter()`  -- `AbstractSecurityBuilder.build()` is the first entryClass in springSecurity
+        * Attempt2: `AbstractSecurityBuilder` used by ALL to guarantee uniqueness
     * `HeaderWriterFilter`
       * TODO: Why is it passed, although I have NOT specified ?
         * Attempt1: Set a break point | `HeaderWriterFilter()`  -- `AbstractSecurityBuilder.build()` is the first entryClass in springSecurity